 The City will continue to discuss the affordable housing concept with local developers.
 Also, the amount of CDBG funding that the City receives is too little to help with more than a small infrastructure project.
-Therefore, the Housing & Community Development Office is focusing on ensuring that homeowners remain in their current homes. in Program Year 2018, two programs were approved and

-Annual Action Plan 2023 in 2019 six applications were received.
+Therefore, the Housing & Community Development Office is focusing on ensuring that homeowners remain in their current homes. in Program Year 2018, two programs were approved and in 2019 six applications were received.
 Unfortunately, one applicant needed a new roof and no contractors bid on the project.
 We were told that roofers were one year out before they could do the job.
 In 2020 due to COVID-19, homeowner rehabilitation was not an option.
 In 2021 Habitat for Humanity (HFH) of Laramie County received CDBG funding for homeowner housing rehabilitation.
 In 2022 HFH again received CDBG funding for homeowner housing rehabilitation along with ERAP funding.
 HFH also worked with three local contractors to register them in sam.gov.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

 Non-Homeless 15

 Special-Needs 0

 Total 15

-ahla 9 - Ona Vaar Gaals far Affardahla Hausing hu Sunnart Paguiromant

-Table 8 - One Year Goals for Affordable Housing by Support Requirement
+Table 9 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

+0

-Rental Assistance 0
+0

-The Production of New Units 0

-Rehab of Existing Units 15
+15

-Acquisition of Existing Units 0
+0

-Total 15
+15

-Table 9 - One Year Goals for Affordable Housing by Support Type
+Table 10 - One Year Goals for Affordable Housing by Support Type